 One of the main functions of the DMF is to track the relationships, or relations, between its resources.
 In the lingo of graphs of objects, and in particular the Resource Description Framework (RDF) that is used as the foundation for many provenance systems, these relations are directed edges between objects, labeled by "predicates".
-In this terminology, the resource from which the directed edge starts is called the "subject" of the relation, and the resource from which the directed edge starts are following predicates (associated module string constants are shown in parentheses):
+In this terminology, the resource from which the directed edge starts is called the "subject" of the relation, and the resource from which the directed edge ends is the "object".
+The DMF defines the following predicates (associated module string constants are shown in parentheses):